 - In Harvey Birdman, Attorney at Law, Harvey will take the case.
 Any case.
 From criminal defense to setting up a business to civil defense to being the plaintiff.
 There seems to be a slight bit of specification with the other lawyers (Freezoid is explicitly an excellent criminal defense attorney, but even he is shown representing people in civil suits).

-- Subverted on Daria—though she's occasionally threaten lawsuits to anyone she feels deserves it, Helen is specifically a corporate lawyer.
+- Subverted on Daria—though she occasionally threatens lawsuits to anyone she feels deserves it, Helen is specifically a corporate lawyer.
 For example, in one episode she and her sister Rita have a fight about whether or not Helen should handle her niece's divorce case; given their difficult relationship, Rita seemed to think Helen was just making excuses not to help.

-- On The Simpsons, Lionel Hutz usually practices civil law, but he has taken cases as a prosecutor and a defense attorney as well.
-(One time as a court-appointed attorney, in fact) and even represented them in a child custody case once.
+- On The Simpsons, Lionel Hutz usually practices civil law, but he has taken cases as a prosecutor and a defense attorney as well (one time as a court-appointed attorney, in fact) and even represented them in a child custody case once.
 His record in any branch of law isn't all too good.
 Some episodes heavily imply that he hasn't even passed the bar exam.

 - Of course, the more competent Blue Haired Lawyer also seems willing to take both civil and criminal cases.